 If you or someone close to you has a disability and other access and functional needs, you may have to take additional steps to protect yourself and your family in an emergency.

-Information taken from the People with Disabilities and other Access and Functional Needs website.
+This information was taken from the People with Disabilities and other Access and Functional Needs at Disability.gov.